-|I never had the privilege of personally meeting Fabian, but having Storm Chased now for eight years, it is obvious to me that all Storm Chasers are family.
+|I never had the privilege of personally meeting Fabian, but having Storm Chased now for eight years, it is obvious to me that all Storm storm photographers are family.
 It is with deep regret that I received this news and my thoughts and prayers go out to his friends and family.|

 - Posted by Jimmy Giannopoulos from New York CIty

 |Fabian was our band manager and good friend way back when.
 You will be missed sir.
 God Bless.
 My condolences to the Guerra Family. |

 |I've known Fabian since we were kids, maybe 5 or so years old.
 Although I haven't seen him in years his impact on my life still remains.
 My heart goes out to the Guerra family.|

 |Fabian booked me for a show in 2005.

 I wanted my 10 year old to see where I was going to play so I took him to the club at 12:00 noon the day before the show while just the bar was open.
 The bar owner let me show my son the stage and explain details of the environment to him that he was unfamiliar with.

-I learned that afternoon from a friend, that the bar owner was a Pud and he called and bent Fabianís ear because I came to the club and disturbed a lunch time meal from a patron by talking about my music and asking him to come back and watch my show that night.
+I learned that afternoon from a friend, that the bar owner was a Pud and he called and bent Fabian�s ear because I came to the club and disturbed a lunch time meal from a patron by talking about my music and asking him to come back and watch my show that night.
 I meant no ill intent to the club owner, but Fabian had to bend over and take one for me as a result of my spontaneous visit.
 If my friend did not inform me that Fabian had gotten grief from the owner, I would have never known.

 Fabian did not feel it was important to bust me for that.
 He knew I was trying to share and create music with my son, he understood my actions as a sign of anticipation, not as miss behavior.